DingoDjango/DDWorkTab/README.md

-# DD Work Tab
+# Drag and Drop Work Tab for RimWorld
-Replaces RimWorld's number-based Work tab with a drag-and-drop system.
+Replaces the Work tab with an overhauled version incorporating a drag-and-drop interface.

-## Simple to pick up and use
-* Priorities are easy to set up and visualize (after a brief adjustment period).
+## Features
-* Disable or reset all work for any given colonist with a simple button press.
+* Enable/disable work with ctrl-click.
-* Prioritizing a single work type is easy.
-No more adjusting every other type to make a colonist focus on what you want!
+* Prioritise work by dragging and dropping.
+* Mass-prioritise by shift-clicking a work type from the top row.
-* Disable work by dragging it off of the colonist's row.
+* Mass-enable/disable by ctrl-clicking on a work type from the top row.
-* Re-order priorities by dragging within the row, or drop from the main categories list to the desired location.
+* Work Functions button: enable/disable/reset work, copy and paste priorities.
+* Colour-coded interface allows you to estimate colonist skill at a glance.
+* Compare Skills window lets you sort colonists by skill for more convenient comparison.
+* Familiar tooltips for nearly everything in the interface including descriptions, skill level, disability warning etc.
+* Mod options for extra user experience adjustments (Options -> Mod Settings).